This post is also available in: Svenska

 Talk to children about death

-How can children understand what death is?
+How do children understand death?

-Talk to small children about death
+Talk to toddlers about death

-talk to a 4-6 year old about death
+Talk to 4-6 year olds about death

-Talk to pre-school kids about death
+Talk to elementary school children about death

 Talk to middle school kids about death

-Talking to teenagers about death
+Talk to teens about death